 "I don't believe you."

 "Then believe this."
 As his fingers pressed down painfully on her cheek, he opened himself to her.
 Emotion, intense emotion, rolled over her.
 She felt love and lust, warmth and affection.
-He had respect for her as a nurse, respect that had only grown for her now that she was a doctor--and because she had left him.
+He had respect for her as a nurse, respect that had only grown for her now that she was a doctor—and because she'd left him.

 She felt his jealousy over Will, jealousy that surprised her because it went back to before Spock had melded with V'ger.